datacommonsorg/docsite/CONTRIBUTING.md

-# How to Contribute
+# How to contribute

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

-## Contributor License Agreement
+## Contributor license agreement

 Contributions to this project must be accompanied by a Contributor License Agreement.
 You (or your employer) retain the copyright to your contribution;